 As a diocesan community we recognise the amazing joy found in family life, along with the challenges and difficulties it sometimes presents.
 Through different events and groups we work together to support a variety of activities which enrich life in the various fields of family life.
-If you want to get in touch about anything Marriage and Family Life related please contact our Formation Team Marriage & Family Life Adviser.
+If you want to get in touch about anything Marriage and Family Life related please contact our Marriage & Family Life Adviser.
+To access a range of MFL supporting documents and resources, please click on the bar below.